andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 This starter site adds a `library` folder.
 Which, houses application specific library files.
 The files within library could also be handled within a composer package, but is included here as an example.

+## Detect Language

+If you want to detect teh language on all pages you'll want to add the following to your routes.php at the top.

+    Route::when('*','detectLang');

 ### Development

 For ease of development you'll want to enable a couple useful packages.
 This requires editing the `app/config/app.php` file.